Kawerau

 Rotorua

-To get to Kawarau from Lake Rotoiti, State Highway 30 skirts two further lakes, Rotoehu and Rotomā, with modest hamlets.
-From Lake Rotomā, it climbs up into the Rotomā Forest (mostly native) and continues on to Whakatane on the Bay of Plenty coast.
-As you exit the Rotomā Forest, take the turnoff to Kawerau on SH34.
+To reach Kawerau from Lake Rotoiti, take State Highway 30, which passes by Lakes Rotoehu and Rotomā.
+From Lake Rotomā, the highway ascends into the predominantly native Rotomā Forest and continues towards Whakatāne on the Bay of Plenty coast.
+As you leave the Rotomā Forest, take the turnoff to Kawerau on SH34.

 8 images